pykeen/ranking-metrics-manuscript/README.md

-📣 **Main Results** 📣 There's a dataset size-correlation for common rank-based evaluation metrics like mean rank (MR), mean reciprocal rank (MRR), and hits at k (H@K) that makes them impossible to compare across datasets.
-We used the expectation and variance of each metric to define adjusted metrics that don't have a dataset size-correlation and more easily comparable across datasets.
+📣 **Main Results** 📣 There's a dataset size-correlation for common rank-based evaluation metrics like mean rank (MR), mean reciprocal rank (MRR), and hits at k (H@K) that makes them difficult to compare across datasets.
+We used the expectation, maximum, and variance of each metric to define adjusted metrics that don't have a dataset size-correlation and are more easily comparable across datasets.

 ![Results](charts/mean_reciprocal_rank_plot.svg)